Zaubeerer/zaubeerer.github.io/content/Tools/pelican_github_pages_namecheap_blog.md

 ## Conclusion

-For a long time, I wanted to create my own blog, but hesitated because I thought that it would take both quite some time to set it up and to write articles.
-But thanks to [PyBites](pybit.es), I finally got my blog online much faster than expected and started writing.

-I was able to set up a draft version of my blog quickly based on [this Pelican blog article](https://opensource.com/article/19/5/run-your-blog-github-pages-python) by Erik O'Shaughnessy but spent quite some time on creating my own domain and connecting it with GitHub pages.

-Therefore, I hope that I can cut your learning curve with this article to get you up and running faster!
+I hope that I can cut your learning curve with this article to get you up and running faster!
 Of course, you can spend endless time on fine-tuning the blog in terms of style and functionality, which I partly describe in [an upcoming article]().
 However, that's totally optional and it's much better to have a minimalistic blog with good articles than no blog or a fancy blog without articles, right?

 So, let me know whether it was doable in 42 minutes (excluding the time you take to think about a proper domain name ;-)) and share your blog address in the comment section below.

 Looking forward to reading from you! :man_technologist:

 Robin